semprag/semprag.github.io/basics.md

 The `sp.cls` includes the `float` package by default.
 If you need to modify the S&P `float` configuration temporarily, you can:

-    % outside brackets ensure that the style returns to normal after the temporary change {
+    % outside brackets ensure that the style returns to normal
+    % after the temporary adjustment
+    {
       \floatstyle{plain}
       % See the `float` documentation for other styles.